 The company established by Murray’s father designed and built electric power plants.
 Murray, who in 1952 held some 200 patents in the electrical and welding fields, became chairman of the board of his father’s death in 1929.
 The Murray Manufacturing Company was prominent in military production during the Second World War, and, in 1943 Murray was given a citation for distinguished service by President Roosevelt.
 In 1950 he became a member of the United States Atomic Energy Commission.
 He was one of the first American officials to insist that nuclear military technology raised unprecedented moral problems.

 1953: I.A.
 O'Shaughnessy

 Active in the oil business, O’Shaughnessy established the Globe Oil and Refining Company, the Globe Pipeline Company and the Lario Oil and Gas Company.
-He contributed generously to several Catholic charities and academic institutions including the University of Notre Dame, where the College of Arts and Letters is named after him.
+He contributed generously to several Catholic charities and academic institutions including the University of Notre Dame, where the O'Shaughnessy Hall is named after him.
 He was a trustee of the University.

 1954: Jefferson Caffery

 During the career in the U.S. Diplomatic Service, Caffery lived in 15 national capitals.
 In Paris, during the peace conference following the First World War, he served as a member of President Wilson’s staff.
 He played an important role in the implementation of the Marshall Plan following the Second World War and became Ambassador to Egypt in 1949.

 1955: George Meany